Compilation Flow

 Codon also includes a JIT based on LLVM's ORC JIT and implemented

-with LLVM's LLJIT
+with LLVM's LLJIT.
+This JIT

-is used to support the @codon.jit
+is used to support the @codon.jit Python decorator as

 well as Codon's Jupyter kernel.

-to execute the generated LLVM code.
+Note that codon run also uses LLJIT to execute the generated LLVM code.

 Relevant code can be found in